Republicans divided over Trump's posture toward Saudi Arabia | New Country 923

 Many Republicans — even Sens.
 Lindsey Graham and Rand Paul, who share their views on the matter with the president — have denounced Trump’s decision not to levy harsher penalties on Saudi Crown Prince Mohammed bin Salman over the death and dismemberment of Jamal Khashoggi inside the Saudi Consulate in Istanbul.

-“It is a delicate situation when we have a long-term ally that we’ve had for decades, but we have a crown prince that I believe ordered the killing of a journalist,” Corker told Chattanooga TV station WTVC in his home state of Tennessee.
+“It is a delicate situation when we have a long-term ally that we’ve had for decades, but we have a crown prince that I believe ordered the killing of a journalist,” Corker told Chattanooga, Tennessee, TV station WTVC in his home state.
 “We don’t have a smoking gun.
 Everything points to the fact that he knew about it and directed it.”

+Trump insisted there was not enough evidence to blame the Saudi crown prince for Khashoggi’s killing.
+He said during a Thanksgiving appearance at his Mar-a-Lago club in Florida: “Maybe the world should be held accountable ’cause the world is a vicious place.
+World is a very, very vicious place.”

+Trump also pushed back on the idea that his refusal to punish the Saudis more will embolden other governments to go after journalists and commit other human rights abuses.

 Secretary of State Mike Pompeo defended Trump’s decision, saying the U.S. has already placed sanctions on 17 Saudi officials suspected of involvement in the Oct.
 2 killing of The Washington Post columnist, who had been critical of the royal family.